maharana3002-del/spicegrill-demo/README.md

 ## 🍽️ About the Project

-Spice Grill is a modern restaurant website concept designed to demonstrate how a restaurant could present its menu, ordering experience, reservations, and administrative tools through a responsive web application.
+Spice Grill is a modern restaurant website concept designed to demonstrate a premium digital dining experience.

-The project includes both a **customer-facing restaurant storefront** and an **admin dashboard**, connected through a Node.js REST API.
+The project includes a customer-facing restaurant storefront, interactive menu browsing, a simulated cart, reservation interface, and an administrative dashboard connected through a REST API.

 The website uses sample/demo content and is intended for **portfolio presentation and UI/UX demonstration**.